reedsy/challenges/ruby-on-rails-engineer.md

 #### Question 2

-How would you implement a feed generator for a specific user, based on their upvotes and the books they follow.
+How would you implement a feed generator for a specific user, based on their upvotes and the authors they follow.

 The data are represented with these classes: